-AUDITIONS: The Grand Chorus (adults) and Symphony Orchestra are audition only.
-Click the link at the bottom of this page to receive audition information and to sign up for an audition.
+AUDITIONS: Placement in the Grand Chorus (adults) and Symphony Orchestra is by audition only.
+Click the link at the top of this page to receive audition information and to sign up for an audition.

 Choral ensembles rehearse weekly on Thursdays throughout each semester.
 Details and times are below.
-The orchestra rehearses on a few select dates TBD.
+The Symphony Orchestra rehearses on a few select dates TBD.

 7:30 – 10:00 pm Grand Chorus Accomplished adult singers 18 & over

 |Young Singers Chorus||age 4 – 1st grade||$115||Girls $26-33, Boys $33-44|

 |Children’s Chorus||2nd – 5th grade||$145||Girls $26-33, Boys $35-48|

 |Youth Chorus||6th – 8th grade||$175||Girls $58-63, Boys $51|